 Abigail Beatty ('14) landed an internship at King County in the Office of Performance, Strategy and Budget to research and establish performance measures for the Equity and Social Justice (ESJ) project.
 Abigail states: "I’m convinced that working with my MPA Connections mentor, Cristina Gonzalez, helped get me here.
 The mentorship made a huge difference in my career journey; helping me hone my career interests, build my confidence as a professional, and expand my network."
 Pictured left to right: Cristina Gonzalez, Senior Business and Management Analyst at King County Office of Performance, Strategy and Budget and MPA student, Abigail Beatty.

-ASPA is the professional association for public administration.
-ASPA's mission is to advance the art, science, teaching and practice of public and non-profit administration.
-To learn more about the benefits of membership, chapter activities, and events, visit the ASPA website at www.aspaonline.org/evergreen.
+ASPA is the professsional association for public administration.
+ASPA's mission is to advance the art. science, teaching and practice of public and nonprofit administration.
+Membership benefits include opporutnities for networking, professional development, and special events.